 There is general agreement among youth development specialists that positive changes in attitude are a necessary first step for young people who are struggling in school and in the community.
-Students who feel good about themselves tend to dobetter in school and in their relationships with others.
+Students who feel good about themselves tend to dobetterinschoolandinthements.

+do better in school and in their relationships with others.